Blog

 The dynamic part of this kit is used when the victim’s page is in a waiting state.
 The kit sends a query to the control panel every couple of seconds to poll for instructions.
 Once the attacker has filled out the variables – as in the example above where they require the third, fourth, and fifth numbers of the pin and the first, second, and fifth characters from the password – the lure page will pick this up on its next poll and display the correct page asking for the correct information.
 Once the victim has entered the information, they are placed back into a waiting state and the page polls for its next instruction.

-Token generator at back-end used by the threat actor
+Figure 8: Token generator at back-end used by the threat actor.

 The details are once again passed back to the control panel for the attacker to use in their real session: